ladlad5/DS-440/README.md

 # MediHelp
 MediHelp is an AI chatbot for medical providers to use to turn medical notes into formatted medical reports.
-It is locally hosted to ensure security and utilized DeepSeek, an open source LLM.
+It is locally hosted to ensure security and utilizes DeepSeek, an open source LLM.

 # Instructions: